honglu2875/SkynetTheMarketCrusher/README.md

 (update note: This was heavily worked on more than a year ago in 2020 but most of the work was kept private.
 The README is now cleaned up and updated on Nov 13 2021 because of a renewed interest to revive the hobby project.
 It's been a year and a lot have changed.
 As of now, the code is not tested against all the changes of libraries including DeepMind's bsuite, acme, dm_env, etc.)

 The purpose of this repo is to transform SierraChart data dump (a .csv file that records future data, E-mini S&P future by default) into a game-like environment that fits DeepMind's bsuite.
-The documentation here is very simplistic because I do not know who else could be interested.
-But in case there is any, please contact me and I will make it more user-friendly.

-(Note: The training of DQN agent uses this library but is not saved inside this repo.)
+(Note: The notebook for training the DQN agents uses this library but is not saved inside this repo.)

 The most important files are trade.py and environment.py.